 Distinct Language Groups

-There also exist several distinct language groups in Spain: Catalan, the official language of Andorra and spoken in parts of northern Spain, Basque, the Indo-European language of an autonomous Spanish community in the Pyrenees, Galician, the Portuguese-influenced language of Galicia, in northwestern Spain, and Extremaduran, a three-branched language spoken in the autonomous community of Extremadura of western Spain.
+There also exist several distinct language groups in Spain: Catalan, the official language of Andorra and spoken in parts of northern Spain; Basque, the language isolate of an autonomous Spanish community in the Pyrenees; Galician, the Portuguese-influenced language of Galicia, in northwestern Spain; and Extremaduran, a three-branched language spoken in the autonomous community of Extremadura of western Spain.

 The dialect of the Spanish Canary Islands closely resembles the Caribbean Spanish dialect, characterized by the aspirated ‘s’, elided consonants, and the pronunciation of the letter ‘h.’
 The Canarian vocabulary is also heavily influenced by Portuguese due to Portugal’s efforts to colonize the islands.